Newnes Hotel Cabins

 The place is green and all the living creatures are happy.

-This is a great time to do some walking and enjoy the bush.
+April May is the best time of the year, a great time to do some walking and enjoy the bush.

 The Newnes Book is here.